Updated July 9th, 2021

 When business owners become aware of the impact positive and negative reviews have, they’re often tempted to leave fake reviews.
 After all, if you’re only speaking the truth about your products/services, what’s the harm?
 Though it might seem like an easy fix, the reality is that businesses attempting to manufacture reviews lose business.
 A business will receive red flags on certain profiles and are almost always eventually found out.

 Paying for reviews will actually hurt your company’s reputation, especially where it shows up on Google Search results.
-This is because Google actually punishes websites that do this largely because the reviews aren’t true.
+This is because Google actually punishes websites that do this, largely because the reviews aren’t true.
 They will push your website lower in results which will serve to damage your online reputation further.
-Trust that your customers will recognize hard work.
+Trust that your customers will recognize hard work, and think of other ways to generate real reviews.

 8. Revamp Your Company Culture